 Juvenile Dolly Varden were retained in 2001 and 2004 for whole body element concentration (cadmium, lead, selenium, zinc, and mercury).
-These data were compared graphically with Dolly Varden collected in Mainstem Red Dog and Anxiety Ridge creeks (Figures 54 through 58) during the same time frame.
-The cadmium and lead concentrations were higher in Mainstem Red Dog Creek (Figures 54 and 55).
+These data were compared graphically with Dolly Varden collected in Mainstem Red Dog and Anxiety Ridge creeks during the same time frame (Figure 55).
+The cadmium and lead concentrations were higher in Mainstem Red Dog Creek (Figure 55).

-The selenium concentrations in whole body Dolly Varden were similar with the exception of fish from Mainstem Red Dog Creek in 2001 which had higher concentrations (Figure 56).
-Zinc concentrations were highest in fish from Grayling Junior Creek in 2001, but similar among fish from the three creeks for the remaining samples (Figure 57).
-Mercury concentrations were similar from all three creeks with concentrations near the detection limit for mercury (Figure 58).
+The selenium concentrations in whole body Dolly Varden were similar, with the exception of fish from Mainstem Red Dog Creek in 2001 which had higher concentrations (Figure 55).
+Zinc concentrations were highest in fish from Grayling Junior Creek in 2001, but similar among fish from the three creeks for the remaining samples (Figure 55).
+Mercury concentrations were similar from all three creeks with concentrations near the detection limit (Figure 55).